giovannamelob/Python-Projects/AdvancedFinancialMetrics/README.md

 ### 4. Inflation Adjustment
 - **Inflation Data**: Fetches CPI data from FRED, calculates annualized inflation, and adjusts the Sharpe Ratio for inflation.

+## Contributing
+We welcome contributions from the community.
+Here are some guidelines you should follow:

+1. **Fork the Repository**: Create a fork of our repository on your own GitHub account.
+This allows you to experiment with changes without affecting the original project.
+2. **Make Changes**: Make your modifications in your forked repository.
+Please keep your changes concise and make sure they follow the existing project structure.
+3. **Submit a Pull Request**: Once you are ready, submit a pull request to our repository.
+Include a clear description of the changes and the benefits they provide.

+### Pull Request Guidelines
+- Ensure that your code is well-documented and adheres to the existing style.
+- Update the README.md if necessary.
+- Add comments to your code where necessary to explain complex logic.

+## License
+This project is released under the MIT License.
+This allows you to use and modify the software freely for personal and commercial purposes under the conditions listed in the LICENSE file in this repository.